kevinding0218/InterviewDocuments/Q and A/System Design/Interview - Step by step.md

 	- We have **load testing**, when we measure behavior of a system under a specific expected load.
 		- With load testing we want to **understand that our system is indeed scalable and can handle a load we expect.** For example, a two or three times increase in traffic.
 	- We have **stress testing**, when we test beyond normal operational capacity, often to a breaking point.
-		- With stress testing we want to **identify a breaking point in the system**.
-Which component will start to suffer first.
+		- With stress testing we want to **identify a breaking point in the system.
+Which component will start to suffer first**.
 And what resource it will be: memory, CPU, network, disk IO.
 	- We have **soak testing**, when we test a system with a typical production load for an extended period of time.
-		- with soak testing we want to find leaks in resources.
-For example, memory leaks.
-So, generating high load is the key.
+		- with soak testing we want to **find leaks in resources**.
+For example, **memory leaks.** So, generating high load is the key.
 Tools like Apache JMeter can be used to generate a desired load.
 #### Health monitoring (how to make sure system running healthy)
 - All the components of our system must be instrumented with monitoring of their health. **Metrics, dashboards and alerts** should be our friends all the time.
 	- Metric is a variable that we measure, like error count or processing time.
 	- Dashboard provides a summary view of a service’s core metrics.
 	- And alert is a notification sent to service owners in a reaction to some issue happening in the service.
 - Remember about the four golden signals of monitoring, which are **latency, traffic, errors, and saturation.**
-Let's leave details for a separate video.
-Ok, we designed a system and deployed all the components.
-We know it is running healthy and can handle a high load.
-But how to make sure it counts things correctly?
+#### how to make sure it counts things correctly?
-This becomes critical when we not just count video views, but, for example, number of times some ad was played in a video.
+- This becomes critical when we not just count video views, but, for example, number of times some ad was played in a video.
 As we need to properly charge an ad owner and pay money to a video owner.
 This problem is typically addressed by building an audit system.
-There can be two flavors of audit systems.
+- There can be two flavors of audit systems.
 Let's call them weak and strong.
-Weak audit system is a continuosly running end-to-ed test.
+- Weak audit system is a continuosly running end-to-end test.
 When let's say once a minute we generate several video view events in the system, call query service and validate that returned value equals